tiagodgy/PAY-PAGAMENTOS/README.md

 Fake API with json-server. </h3>
 <a href="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/ProjectDetails.pdf">Click here to check the project requirements</a>
 <hr/>
-<h2> Here are the results with a short exeplanation of its features </h2>
+<h2> Here are the results with a short explanation of its features.</h2>
 <h3> First screen </h3>
 <p> The first screen is located in the file FirstPage.js, the page contains an animation from LottieFiles and two buttons.
 As soon the user enters this page the applications checks if the user has  already logged in this device before, if so, it checks if the user have selected to keep logged and send him to the home page, without the need to input login information again.</p>
 <p align="center">